Mal Anderson: Pro Slam finals: 1 (1 title)

-Grand Slam singles performance timeline
+Singles performance timeline

 Note: The Australian Open was held twice in 1977, in January and December.

 Honours

 In the 1972 Birthday Honours, Anderson was appointed a Member of the Order of the British Empire (MBE) "for his contribution to lawn tennis".

 Anderson was inducted into the International Tennis Hall of Fame in 2000.
 On 23 August 2000, he was awarded the Australian Sports Medal for his achievements in tennis.

 In 2001, Anderson was inducted into the Australian Tennis Hall of Fame.
 In 2009 he was inducted into the Queensland Sport Hall of Fame.
 On 6 January 2016, he was named an Icon of Queensland Tennis, and inducted into the Brisbane Tennis Trail, in December 2017, at Tennis Avenue Park, Ashgrove, by the placement of a bench in Tennis Avenue Park in his honour.

+Anderson donated the champion cup he won as the 1957 men's singles champion at the US Open to the tennis club where he commenced his career, the Theodore Tennis Club, as part of the town's centenary celebrations in 2022.